ofa/connect/docs/dev/developing/environment_setup.rst

 Setting up a database
 ---------------------

-This assumes that you have `Postgres.app`_ installed and have correctly installed the `command line tools <http://postgresapp.com/documentation/cli-tools.html>`_.
+This assumes that you have `Postgres.app`_ installed and running and have correctly installed the `command line tools <http://postgresapp.com/documentation/cli-tools.html>`_.

 The ``.env`` file that ships with Connect assumes that you have a database called ``connect`` in your localhost database.
 To both create this database and have Connect insert all the preliminary code, run: